How Can We Help Kids With Transitions?En Español

 With the right support, children can learn to change gears without whining and tantrums

-There are many ways parents and teacher can help kids have an easier time with transitions — and be able to behave better—but it may take a little experimentation to find out what clicks with each particular child.
+There are many ways parents and teachers can help kids have an easier time with transitions — and be able to behave better—but it may take a little experimentation to find out what clicks with each particular child.

 These tools are useful to help kids of all stripes with transitions.
 But for kids with ADHD, anxiety, autism, or sensory processing, this kind of scaffolding is particularly crucial and can make the difference between a good day and a bad one.
 Over a period of time it can help pave the way for success.